On This Page

-Nurses who receive a letter will undergo Practice Assessment.
-Practice Assessment is a mandatory program that assesses nurses’ knowledge of the standards.
+Practice Assessment is a mandatory program that assesses nurses’ knowledge of the College’s practice standards.

 Each year, the College randomly selects nurses from the General and Extended classes to participate in Practice Assessment.
-If you are selected, you will be notified by letter in February with instruction on how to complete the Practice Assessment requirements.
-Nurses who are selected for Practice Assessment are required to submit their Learning Plan and complete multiple-choice objective tests online using myQA application.
-In addition, a subset of NPs will be selected for a clinical assessment.
+If you are selected, you will be notified by letter in March with instruction on how to complete the Practice Assessment requirements.
+Nurses who are selected for Practice Assessment are required to submit their Learning Plan and complete multiple-choice objective tests online using myQA.
+In addition, asubset of NPs will be selected for a clinical assessment.

 Need more information about Practice Assessment?
 See QA Resources